uk-gov-mirror/defra.ffc-demo-calculation-service/README.md

 [![Build Status](https://defradev.visualstudio.com/DEFRA_FutureFarming/_apis/build/status/DEFRA.mine-support-calculation-service?branchName=master)](https://defradev.visualstudio.com/DEFRA_FutureFarming/_build/latest?definitionId=612&branchName=master)

-# Mine Support Calculation Service
+# FFC Demo Calculation Service

 Digital service mock to claim public money in the event property subsides into mine shaft.
 The calculation service subscribes to a message queue for new claims and calculates a value for each claim.
 Once calculated it publishes the value to a message queue.